We all know that music is a universal language. It connects us, inspires us, and often, it tells stories that words alone can’t express.

 - Playing certain instruments

-An important question to ask yourself is whether your goal is to critique music you don’t like or to celebrate the music that you do like.
-While being a critic will bring your fair share of haters, it’ll also get a strong affinity with those that agree with you.
+An important question is whether your goal is to critique music you don’t like or to celebrate the music you do like.
+Similar to starting a movie blog, being a critic will bring your fair share of haters, it’ll also have a strong affinity with those who agree with you.

 Will you focus on popular musicians or young, up-and-coming artists?

-What are you going to do to make your music blog unique?
+What are you going to do to make your blog unique?

 It’s always a good idea to choose a focus for your blog that is aligned with your own personal interests.
-Since you are going to be doing a lot of writing, this will help ensure that you enjoy what you do and that you’re proud of the content you’re releasing to the public.
+Since you will be doing a lot of writing, this will help ensure that you enjoy what you do and that you’re proud of the blog content you’re releasing to the public.

-Plus, on the days that you want to quit (trust me, there will be some) this will make sure that you push through it.
+Plus, on the days you want to quit (trust me, there will be some), this will make sure you push through it.

 Don’t Try to Be Everything to Everyone